Master of Science in Accounting

 MS Accounting ’14

-Tax Senior, Ernst & Young
+Tax Senior at Ernst & Young

 Boost Your Professional Skills

-Maryland Smith’s Office of Career Services (OCS) can help you bridge the gap between being a student and an employed professional.
+UMD Smith’s Office of Career Services (OCS) can help you bridge the gap between being a student and an employed professional.
 You’ll have one-on-one access to a career coach who will provide you with personalized tips on how to articulate your strengths when interacting with your future employer.

 Learn More: Office of Career Services